-Right then, Layla heard a knock at the door, and Ayanna, her housemate and friend, bounded inside.
+Right then, Layla heard a knock at the door.

+"Come in," she said, and Ayanna, her housemate and friend, bounded inside.

-Layla: Hey, Ayanna, Richardson is recommending that I be endorsed by the College for the Rhodes Scholarship.
+"Hey Ayanna, Richardson is recommending that I be endorsed by the College for the Rhodes Scholarship."

-Ayanna: Wait, for real?
-What are you going to do?

-Narrator: Like Layla, Ayanna was studying African studies, and she was just as aware of the terrible things Rhodes had done during his lifetime.
+- "Wait, for real?"
+Ayanna stopped short, and a serious look crossed her face.
+"What are you going to do?"
+Like Layla, Ayanna was studying African studies, and she was just as aware of the terrible things Rhodes had done during his lifetime. - "I don't know.

-Layla: I don't know.
 Honestly, I'm excited.
 It's really validating to know that Professor Richardson thinks this highly of me and my accomplishments.
-But... it's the Rhodes Scholarship.
+But... it's the RHODES Scholarship."
+Layla grimaced. - "So you see why I'm stuck.
 I want to apply, but it just feels... weird, knowing what he did to our ancestors and to so many other people.
-But, it would be the highlight of my academic career.

-Ayanna: So many other people?
-You mean hundreds of thousands of other people?
-Girl, this is not a hard decision.
+But, it would be the highlight of my academic career." - "So many other people?
+You mean hundreds of thousands of other people?"
+Ayanna said as she plopped down on Layla's bed.
+"Girl, this is not a hard decision.
 Cecil Rhodes was a racist, imperialist, and white supremacist.
 He made his fortune because our great-grandparents broke their backs working in his diamond mines.
-That scholarship is blood money!

-Layla: Woah, okay, I hear you, Ayanna.
+That scholarship is blood money!" - "Woah, okay, I hear you, Ayanna.
 I'm just as angry as you are that Rhodes did such terrible things.
 But does that mean I shouldn't try for the scholarship?
 In some ways, maybe it's getting the better of Rhodes if his lifelong earnings go toward the education of young scholars of color.
-Would you turn it down, if you were me?
+Would you turn it down if you were me?"
+Layla questioned.

-Ayanna: I'm sorry.
-I get really fired up when it comes to Rhodes.
-I mean... would I seriously turn it down?
-I don't know.
-But I can't shake the feeling that taking the scholarship and associating myself with that name would be a betrayal of my identity, my community, and my family's history.
+Ayanna took a deep breath.
+"I'm sorry.
+I get really fi ed up when it comes to Rhodes."
+Her eyes narrowed in concentration.
+"I mean... would I seriously turn it down?
+Okay, I don't know.
+But I can't shake the feeling that taking the scholarship and associating myself with that name would be a betrayal of my identity, my community, and my family's history."